hlee110123/dbprofile/README.md

 write.csv(prevalence_rates, "disease_prevalence_2016_2024.csv", row.names = FALSE)
 ```

+## Notes
-## Once you've completed the analysis, please export the results to "disease_prevalence_2016_2024.csv" and kindly share it as an email attachment.
+# Once you've completed the analysis, please export the results to "disease_prevalence_2016_2024.csv" and kindly share it as an email attachment.
 Thank you!
-## Email address: "hlee292@jh.edu"
+# Email address: "hlee292@jh.edu"